tinyuhui/temporal_Ne_linked/README.md

 # temporal_Ne_linked

-This repository contains the datasets and computing codes of the accepted manuscript "Contemporary Ne estimation using temporally-spaced data with linked loci. " Molecular Ecology Resources (2021)
+This repository contains the datasets and computing codes of the now published paper "Contemporary Ne estimation using temporally-spaced data with linked loci. "

+Please use the following citation:
+Hui, T. Y. J., Brenas, J. H., & Burt, A. (2021).
+Contemporary N e estimation using temporally spaced data with linked loci.
+Molecular Ecology Resources, 21(7), 2221-2230.

 Uploaded by Tin-Yu Hui <tin-yu.hui11@imperial.ac.uk>, April 2021.